No One Would Tell (2018 film): Plot

 When Nikki urges Sarah to break up with Rob, Sarah angrily ends their friendship.
 Nikki consults Rob's ex-girlfriend, who describes the abuse she suffered at Rob's hands, which she never reported out of shame.
 She advises Nikki to be present for Sarah.

 Nikki and Sarah reconcile at the dance.
-Rob drags Sarah outside after noticing her speaking to another boy, but Nikki and her boyfriend, Gus intervene.
+Rob drags Sarah outside after noticing her speaking to another boy, but Nikki, along with her boyfriend Gus, intervenes.
 With Nikki's support, Sarah breaks up with Rob for good.

 The following day, Sarah ignores Rob's attempts to contact her until he eventually gets her friend Jacqueline to convince her to converse with him.
 She reluctantly lets him give her a ride home, but once in the car, he reveals he is not taking her home.

 The next day, Sarah is missing.
 Nikki finally tells a distraught Laura that Rob has been abusing Sarah, though he denies it upon being questioned by her.
 She and Nikki later find Sarah's ring at Rob's family's lake house, and a police search team finds her body in the lake.

 Rob is charged with first-degree murder.
-At the trial, Laura implores Nikki not to blame herself and urges the court to look into Rob's actions, revealing that he accidentally asphyxiated her during an argument.
+At the trial, Laura implores Nikki not to blame herself and urges the court to look into Rob's actions, revealing that he asphyxiated her during an argument.
 Judge Elizabeth Hanover reads the guilty verdict, and tells the witnesses to speak up the next time they witness a friend being abused.
 A memorial for Sarah is created in the school hallway.
 Nikki and Laura console one another in Sarah's room.